naumenko-sa/cre/README.md

 we can discover a useful non-coding variant.
 No sense to filter them out during that stage.
 * effects: VEP.
 There is a holywar VEP/snpEff/Annovar.
 My choice is VEP.
 You will see later both Ensembl and Refseq in the report, so no reason for using Annovar.
 * effects_transcripts: all.
 We want all effects of a variant on all transcripts to be reported.
+* aligner: bwa.
+Even staring with bam files, bwa is used.
+Sometimes input bam files aligned against older reference, or different (chr) naming scheme.
+It is better to have a bam file consistent with calls made.

+# 2. Run bcbio